philrz/super/docs/tutorials/super-for-jq.md

 The records were all originally JSON objects.
 Maybe we can just use "sample" to have a deeper look...
 ```
-super -Z -c 'over this | sample' prs.json
+super -S -c 'over this | sample' prs.json
 ```

 {{% tip "Tip" %}}

-Here we are using `-Z`, which is like `-z`, but instead of formatting each SUP value on its own line, it pretty-prints with vertical formatting like `jq` does for JSON.
+Here we are using `-S`, which is like `-s`, but instead of formatting each SUP value on its own line, it pretty-prints with vertical formatting like `jq` does for JSON.